Rucete ✏ Campbell Biology In a Nutshell

 5. The Flow of Energy in Life

-• Cells use chemical energy to do work, but some energy is always lost as heat—no transformation is 100% efficient.
+- Cells use chemical energy to do work, but some energy is always lost as heat—no energy transfer is perfectly efficient.

 In a Nutshell

-• Energy comes in different forms and flows according to the laws of thermodynamics.
+- Energy exists in many forms and follows the laws of thermodynamics.

-• Life runs on chemical energy—and energy transformations fuel everything from muscle movement to DNA replication.
+- Life runs on chemical energy—and these energy transformations fuel everything from muscle contraction to DNA replication.